gobeli/eleventy-plugin-svelte/README.md

-# Static Site Starter with eleventy and svelte
+# Eleventy Plugin to enable svelte

-`npm start`
+Currently only supports prerendering